 The Fellowship lasts for a minimum of 1 year and is housed in the D.C. office of a member of the U.S. Senate or the U.S. House of Representatives.
 The length of the Fellowship is decided upon by the selected Fellow and by the Congressional office.
 Specific duties in the office vary depending on the Congressional office and on the Fellow’s experience and knowledge of Congressional functions.

 Candidates must be U.S. citizens, JACL members, and students or young professionals who have completed at least an undergraduate degree.
 Preference will be given to those who have demonstrated a commitment to Asian American issues, particularly those affecting the Japanese American community.
 Communication skills, particularly in writing, are important.
-JACL is accepting applications for Masaoka Fellows on an ongoing basis for 2017.
+JACL is accepting applications for Masaoka Fellows on an ongoing basis for 2017 as space is available.
 Applicants must submit a completed application form and one letter of reference.